-To support a more strategic and evidence-based budget process, the departments are expected to undertake their own internal baseline analysis as part of the 2026 MTEF submissions.
-This is critical in ensuring that departmental budgets reflect the most urgent needs, deliver value for money, and remain aligned with the provincial and national priorities of the MTDP with emphasis on Strategic Priority 1: Driving Inclusive Growth and Job Creation.
+To support a more strategic and evidence-informed budget process, departments are expected to undertake their own internal baseline analysis as part of the 2026 MTEF submissions.
+This is critical in ensuring that departmental budgets reflect the most urgent needs, deliver value for money, and remain aligned with the priorities of the MTDP with emphasis on Strategic Priority 1: Driving Inclusive Growth and Job Creation.